nitigsingh/pyiwr/README.md

 # Py-SRT

 Py-SRT is an advanced open-source library developed by researchers at SIGMA Research Lab at IIT Indore.
-This powerful tool is designed to effortlessly convert raw Doppler Weather Radar (DWR) files into Py-ART compatible NetCDF files.
+This powerful tool is designed to effortlessly convert raw ISRO Doppler Weather Radar (DWR) data files into Py-ART compatible NetCDF files.
 Py-SRT also provides a range of useful tools and visualization functions to facilitate working with weather radar data.

 ## Features

-- Converts raw Doppler Weather Radar (DWR) files into Py-ART compatible NetCDF files.
+- Converts raw ISRO Doppler Weather Radar (DWR) data files into Py-ART compatible NetCDF files.
 - Provides convenient tools for data processing and analysis.
 - Offers visualization functions for better understanding and interpretation of radar data.